prosodylab/Prosodylab-Aligner/README.md

 ## Installing

-The scripts require a version of Python no earlier than 2.6, a BASH-compatible shell located in `/bin/sh`, and `curl`.
+The scripts require a version of Python no earlier than 3.3, a BASH-compatible shell located in `/bin/sh`, and `curl`.
 All these will be installed on recent Macintosh computers as well as most computers running Linux.
-The scripts included here also assume that HTK and SoX are installed on your system.
+The scripts included here also assume that HTK is installed on your system.
 While these scripts can also be made to work on Windows computers, it is non-trivial and not described here.

-### Installing SoX

-#### Linux

-On Linux or similar POSIX-based systems, SoX can be obtained from the distribution-specific package manager (`apt-get`, `yum`, etc.), or can be compiled from source without too much difficulty.

-#### Mac OS X

-On Mac OS X it may be obtained via package managers like [Homebrew](http://brew.sh).
-The SoX maintainers also provide compiled binaries, which can be downloaded from [SourceForge](http://sox.sourceforge.net): click on the link after "Looking for the latest version?".
-The zip file can be expanded by double-clicking on it.
-The resulting files must be placed in your `$PATH`.
-A simple way to do this is to navigate to the resulting directory, and issue the following command:

-    $ sudo mv rec play sox soxi /usr/local/bin

-This will prompt for your password; type it in (it will not "echo", as `***`), and hit Enter when you're done.

-#### Checking installation

-You can confirm that SoX is installed by issuing the following command in any directory:

-    $ sox --version
-    sox: SoX v14.3.2

-Note that your version may be different: `align.py` has been tested for this version, but it should work for both somewhat older versions as well as for the foreseeable future.

 ### Installing HTK